 Pack a picnic, bring your kids to play in the Children’s Garden, take a walk through the Garden's paved paths, hike in the Natural Area, or just relax and take in the warm spring sunshine.

-Visit our Plant Collections page for more information about the different plant collections in the Garden.
+For more information about the different plant collections in the Garden, visit our Plant Collections page.